buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

 Why should we *not* do this?

 - Buildpacks could stomp on each other, each trying to declare different default process types.
 This might be confusing.
-  - This is somewhat helped by the new iteration, with the inner and outer `override` keys.
 - Changing the way things work now could surprise some people.
 - One more thing for buildpack authors to know and care about.